A great way to learn about new shows, where to find them, and listen to discussions of current favorites. All in under an hour!

 I listened to this because I'm a huge fan of Parks and Recreation and Amy Poehler (and pretty much the entire rest of the cast too).
 Alex and Christina talk about several shows on this cast, but I'm kind of glad they waited until towards the end to cover P&R because it took them awhile to relax and find their groove in talking together (this is their first podcast together).
 Actually their insights about Community were pretty interesting as well; I watch Community, but not as avidly as P&R, so... more

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to TV Overkill Podcast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for TV Overkill Podcast.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to TV Overkill Podcast and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for TV Overkill Podcast from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for TV Overkill Podcast from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.